Iceland in August

 September is the first month when you can see the lights dance in the night sky.
 After a summer of almost constant sunlight, this is when the great Northern Lights tours start and September is one of the best times to visit if you want to see this amazing natural phenomenon.

-The lights are often said to be stronger in the beginning and end of the season, so September is a terrific month catch nature’s greatest light show.
+The lights are often said to be stronger at the beginning and end of the season, so September is a terrific month to catch nature’s greatest light show.

 September is the time when crowds die down a little, yet you still get to see most of the attractions and embark upon most of the adventures you would during the summer.
 Bars and restaurants are still buzzing, the weather is still very comfortable, and most tours are still in operation.